The best hook for wacky rig for bass fishing-The wacky rig hooks are one of the most simple and effective ways to fish for bass.

 After years of trying things out and making mistakes, I’ve learned which wacky rig hooks work best and when to use each one based on a number of factors.

-Here are the best wacky rig hook that I think are best for each type of bass fishing.
+Here is the best wacky rig hook that I think is best for each type of bass fishing.

 Finesse Wide Gap Hooks

 The finesse wide gap hook is the one I probably use the most, and I’ve had a lot of success with it.
 This hook is great for fishing with a wacky rig in water less than 10 feet deep and where there isn’t much cover.

 When it comes to hook size, I usually use a 1/0, but I’ll also use a 2/0 if I’m fishing with bigger fish or if I want my wacky rig to fall a bit faster.
 This strong hook is made to keep the bass from moving.
 It works great with the wacky rig.